geracia2/dungeon-master-visualizer-v2/README.md

 ###### What I learned

-* Laying out all the data and their relationships is quite important and I learned my initial assumptions of the ERD was wrong, thus my REST routes were wrong.
+* Laying out all the data and their relationships is quite important and I learned my initial assumptions of the ERD were wrong, thus my REST routes were wrong.
 I tackled the REST routs first without having a solid understanding of how to populate scenes with a reference relationship to users.
 This resulted in re-writing the scene routes but doing so gave me more experience with mapping ERD.
 It was also quite helpful to produce an [example user object.](https://github.com/geracia2/geracia2/blob/main/images/Screenshot%202024-01-28%20124446.png?raw=true "screenshot of user object")

 ###### Technologies used